CCT-token/compiler-compiler-technology/README.md

 - metaMakeGenerators.cc

 Note, that the 'meta' prefix in file names corresponds to the grammar name
-- the first section identifier in source grammar definition language.
+- the first section identifier in SGDL.
 Note also that
 **0 =" METAACTBEG();"=**
 **0 =" METAACTEND();"=**